 The faster you go from idea to implementation, the faster you’ll get feedback and results.
 Feedback is how you’ll know if you can get traction and what platforms work best for your audience.

-In terms of social media marketing, let’s say you wanted to expand into a new market.
+In terms of social media marketing goals, let’s say you wanted to expand into a new market.
 Your business goal is to connect with influencers in that market.

 A minimum viable approach might look something like this: